Lilol/distribution_system_state_estimation/README.md

 # Scripts
 ## Running the state estimation
 This command will run the state estimation process, as well as the validation power-flow process for the time steps specified in the configuration file.
-Outputs are generated in the folder specified in the [files] output= option of the config file.
+Outputs are generated in the folder specified in the [paths] output_path= option of the config file.

 > python main.py

 ## Running the post-evaluation
-This command will run the evaluation and configuration process, and computes the specified performance indices.
+This command will run the evaluation and configuration process and compute the specified performance indices.
-Outputs are generated in the folder specified in the [files] output= option of the config file.
+Outputs are generated in the folder specified in the [paths] output_paths= option of the config file.

 > python evaluation\main.py